This is a documentation for Board Game Arena: play board games online !

 Now, we need to create some invisible HTML elements where squares are.
 These elements will be used as position references for the white and black tokens.

 The board is 8 squares by 8 squares.
 This means we need 64 squares.
-To avoid writing 64 individual div elements on our template, we are going to use the "block" feature.
+To avoid writing 64 individual div elements on our template, we are going to generate the squares on JS setup.

 }